DanielGabler/DanielGabler/README.md

 - 👋 Hi, I’m @Daniel
 - 👀 I’m interested in .todo
-- 🌱 I’m currently learning Figma UX/UI, Kotlin, -> Swift
+- 🌱 I’m currently learning Figma, UX/UI, Kotlin, InteelliJ, XCode -> Swift
 - 💞️ I’m looking to collaborate on .visual.ideas
-- 📫 .if.you.know = you.know
+- 📫 you.know = if.you.know()

 <!---
 DanielGabler/DanielGabler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.